research statement

 My goal is to uncover the computational and dynamical principles that make such emergence possible—and to explore whether these principles can be instantiated in artificial systems.

-Current Focuses
+Current focuses

 Evolution Strategies for LLM Finetuning

-My work seeks to build a theoretical science of emergence—one that treats self-organization and replication as formal computational phenomena.
+A theoretical science of emergence — one that treats self-organization and replication as formal computational phenomena.
+How simple rules give rise to intelligent matter.